Noem, South Dakota Republicans take aim at abortion pills

 Every Republican on the House Health and Human Services committee voted to advance the bill for a vote in the full chamber this week.
 It would require women seeking an abortion to make three separate trips to a doctor in order to take abortion pills.
 Women in South Dakota can currently get both drugs in the two-dose regimen during a single visit and take the second dose at home.

-A federal judge this month granted a preliminary injunction against a similar rule that Noem pushed through in an executive order.
+A federal judge this month granted a preliminary injunction against a rule to restrict abortion pills that Noem initiated through in an executive order.
 Planned Parenthood, which operates the state’s only clinic that regularly provides abortion services, sued the state, arguing it was an unconstitutional violation of abortion rights and would have made it practically impossible for the clinic to provide any medicine-induced abortions.

 U.S. District Judge Karen Schreier, who was appointed under former President Bill Clinton, wrote in her order that the rule “likely imposes an undue burden on Planned Parenthood and its patients’ right to seek an abortion.”
 However, Noem has appealed her order to a higher court.